org-arl/fjage/src/sphinx/shell.rst

-    logLevel [name],level - set loglevel (optionally for a named logger) subscribe topic(name) - subscribe to notifications from a named topic unsubscribe topic(name) - unsubscribe from notifications for a named topic include spec - add specified package/classes to list of imports agent(name) - return an agent id for the named agent agentForService(service) - find an agent id providing the specified service agentsForService(service) - get a list of agent ids providing the specified service
+    logLevel [name],level - set loglevel (optionally for a named logger) subscribe topic(name) - subscribe to notifications from a named topic unsubscribe topic(name) - unsubscribe from notifications for a named topic shellImport spec - add specified package/classes to list of imports agent(name) - return an agent id for the named agent agentForService(service) - find an agent id providing the specified service agentsForService(service) - get a list of agent ids providing the specified service